-New Lot Grading & Drainage Standards
+New Projects or Initiatives New Lot Grading & Drainage Standards

 Establish new lot grading and drainage standards to relieve the number of drainage problems in new land development projects.
 Creating an administrative process to require mass grading plans and as-built grading certifications will greatly reduce the number of new homeowner drainage-related complaints.